QiansiqiHu/DOT-server/README.md

 This repository provides an overview of servers in the Department of Decisions, Operations and Technology, CUHK Business School, including two GPU servers (IP addresses: 137.189.75.114 and 137.189.75.115) and one Storage server (IP address: 137.189.75.113).
 Guidelines on how to use these servers are also introduced.

 **IMPORTANT: During the pilot run, we will only open 137.189.75.115 to new users.
+For now, only the faculty and PhD Students of the Department of Decisions, Operations and Technology are allowed to apply for an account.
+If you are a CUHK affiliate, please ask your collaborating faculty of the DOT department to apply for an account on your behalf.**

-In principle, the base environments of the users are independent from each other, and hence you can install libraries according to your own needs.
+**In principle, the base environments of the users are independent from each other, and hence you can install libraries according to your own needs.
 If you find any problems regarding the management of libraries and packages, please contact the administrator via [this link](https://docs.google.com/forms/d/e/1FAIpQLSfEhb-JFyDJY4YJZTm_8JhlqI9xnspSksopMaF1Cem5TAclyw/viewform?usp=sf_link), where users can report issues/submit your customized requests regarding server functions.**

 ## Configuration